Turlock Brain Injury Lawyer

 - An additional 300,000 people ended up being hospitalized for a TBI.

 These statistics serve to highlight the severity of TBIs.
 If someone suffers an impact on the head, it is vital to seek medical care as quickly as possible.Defining a Traumatic Brain Injury: Various Types

 There are several different types of traumatic brain injuries.
-In general, a traumatic brain injury stems from a blow to the head that somehow disrupts the normal function of the neurons inside of the skull.
-While not every head impact will cause a TBI, severe blows can cause someone to lose consciousness, suffer memory loss, or even die.
+In general, a traumatic brain injury stems from a blow to the head that somehow disrupts the neurons' normal function inside the skull.
+While not every head impact will cause a TBI, severe blows can cause someone to lose consciousness, suffer memory loss, or die.
 Some of the types of traumatic brain injuries include:

 - Cerebral contusions